Lalola22/rnaseq_pipe/README.md

 ## Dependencies

 While this pipeline does not install required software there are two file `checks/check-packages.R` and `checks/check-programs.sh` that can be run as a quick test that all programs are installed.
 If either of these fail look at the error message to work out what packages or programs are stil required and refer to google or contact me.
-Currently trimmomatic install status is not tested by `check-programs.sh`
+Currently trimmomatic install status is not tested by `check-programs.sh`.
+It will check for the presence of all three of the Ensembl species database packages but if you know you have the one needed you can ignore the error message for the other species if you don't want to install them.